aprilsourz/AF-TicTacToe/README.md

 ## Planning Process

 I started this project by writing user stories and making wire frames.
-I I created most of my html elements first and placed them in temporary places with my minimal styling.
+I created most of my html elements first and placed them in temporary places with my minimal styling.